 Tony is a certified installer of segmental pavers by the Interlocking Concrete Pavement Institute ("ICPI"), a standards-setting organization in the industry.
 The ICPI certification provides you, the client, with more value as you know your walkway or patio is being constructed by a certified professional installer.
 Walkways/patios built by us will always be graded appropriately and will have strong edge restraints.

 Tony is a certified installer of segmental retaining walls by the National Concrete Masonry Association ("NCMA"), a standards-setting organization in the industry.
 This NCMA certification ensures that your retaining wall, steps or planter is being designed and built by someone who has proven knowledge of the fundamental principles and recommended installation guidelines of segmental retaining walls.

-Unilock, a leading manufacturer of concrete pavers and wall blocks, designated me a "Unilock Authorized Contractor" after reviewing our work and levels of insurance.
+Unilock, a leading manufacturer of concrete pavers and wall blocks, designated Artistic Landscapes as a "Unilock Authorized Contractor" after reviewing our work and levels of insurance.